late4ever/Mistia-Labs/Mistia-Nexus/README.md

     * Find the `NAS_USER` and `NAS_GROUP` variables at the top and change their values to match your own.
     * Commit and push this change to your repository.

-## 2. Automated Installation & Setup
+## 2. Automated Installation

-The installation is now a three-part process: preparing the system, creating your secrets, and deploying the containers.
+The installation is now a two-part process: preparing the system, then deploying the containers.

 ### Part A: Prepare the System